alaouibs/sudoku/README.md

 # Sudoku solver

-HTTP Server REST in Golang to solve Sudoku Implementation of a client python to send one or more sudokus to the server.
+HTTP Server REST in Golang to solve Sudoku.
+Implementation of a Python client to send one or more sudokus to the server.

 ## Installation